Investment strategies Investing in private markets

 • Risks may include illiquidity of invested assets, long-term binding commitments of 10 or more years, and higher costs to invest.

-Investing in private markets has long been the domain of institutional investors due to access issues, complexity and illiquidity.
+Investing in private markets has long been the domain of institutional investors due to sophistication, access issues, complexity and illiquidity.
 Institutional investors, including family offices, endowments, foundations and pension plans, find certain types of investment opportunities available only through private markets.

 The first step in assessing whether private investing might be a way to achieve your long-term financial goals is to learn more about it.
 Below, we look at the potential opportunities and risks to help you make an informed decision.